Boyden Chamber Assays

 Cells are seeded in the top of the insert in serum-free media, while serum or similar chemoattractants are placed in the well below.
 Migratory cells move through the pores toward the chemoattractant below and can be stained or quantified in a plate reader.
 Invasive cells may be similarly measured by the placement of a coating of extracellular matrix proteins on top of the membrane.

-Our CytoSelect™ Boyden Chamber Assays may be used to measure cell invasion as well as various types of cell migration:
+Our CytoSelect™ Boyden Chamber Assays may be used to measure cell invasion as well as different types of cell migration: